Public Safety Administration

 Required Core Courses

-Students must complete an additional 15 credit hours of graduate (500-level or above) Public Safety Administration courses.
-With the consent of the program coordinator, students may be permitted to satisfy the elective course requirements with graduate courses outside of Public Safety Administration and/or with up to six credit hours of 400-level Public Safety Administration courses taken for graduate credit in accordance with graduate school regulations.
+The course-only option requires 33 credits overall.
+Students must complete an additional 18 credit hours of graduate (500-level or above) Public Safety Administration courses (PSM512 Practicum does not satisfy this requirement).
+With the consent of the program coordinator, students may be permitted to satisfy the elective course requirements with graduate courses outside of Public Safety Administration and/or with up to six credit hours of 400-level Public Safety Administration courses taken for graduate credit in accordance with graduate school policy.